Bowire

 Capture a real session once.
 Serve the exact same responses back as a live mock endpoint — same protocols, same payloads, same timing.

-Click Record, run a sequence of calls, click Stop: now you have a JSON file with every request, response, status, header, and inter-call timing across every protocol you touched — gRPC streams next to SignalR hub invocations next to MQTT publishes next to REST hits, all on one timeline.
+Click Record, run a sequence, click Stop: you get a JSON file with every request, response, status, header, and inter-call timing — gRPC streams next to SignalR hub invocations next to MQTT publishes next to REST hits, all on one timeline.

-Mocks aren't simulators, they're playback: every byte is what the real server actually sent.
-The mock server speaks every protocol the recording captured, so a test client sees exactly what production does — useful for unblocking frontend work before the backend ships, running offline contract tests, or sharing a realistic sandbox with a stakeholder without exposing the real environment.
+Mocks aren’t simulators — they’re playback.
+Every byte is what the real server actually sent, so a test client sees exactly what production does.
+Unblocks frontend work before the backend ships, offline contract tests, realistic sandboxes for stakeholders without exposing prod.

 Free and open source — and staying that way